 The Honors Attorney Program is a two-year program, which begins in even-numbered years.
-To be eligible for our next program starting in September 2014, you must be graduating from law school in Spring 2014 or completing a judicial clerkship in the Summer 2014.
+To be eligible for our next program starting in September 2014, you must be a U.S. citizen graduating from law school in Spring 2014 or completing a judicial clerkship in the Summer 2014.
 For law students graduating in odd-numbered years who are interested in our program, we encourage you to seek a judicial clerkship or fellowship so that you remain eligible to apply.

 All eligible candidates will be considered regardless of race, color, religion, sex, national origin, age, sexual orientation, or disability.

 Graduating Law Students

 Check with your law school's career services office to see if the Department plans to schedule on-campus interviews or a resume drop at your school.
 If the Department plans to schedule on-campus interviews or a resume drop at your school, please follow the application instructions provided by your career services office.
 We will not accept applications directly from students who attend law schools where we interview on-campus.

 If we are not scheduled to interview on-campus at your law school or do not have a scheduled resume drop, you may submit your application materials directly to the Department.

 If you plan to complete a judicial clerkship in the Summer of an even-numbered year, you may submit your application materials directly to the Department.

 Please submit the following: